ansible-community/project-template/docs/index.md

 # Ansible PROJECTNAME Documentation

 Provide a mission statement or a brief summary of the Ansible project and why someone would want to use it.
-It should be two or three sentences long.
-Example:
+It should be two or three sentences long, for example:

 At the `PROJECTNAME`, our mission is to produce and maintain simple, flexible, and powerful open-source software tailored to `PROJECT_PURPOSE`.